fildaio/FIPs/FIP_0008_New_Asset_daiusdc.md

-# FilDA FIP—0009 DAO Proposal
+# FilDA FIP—0008 New Assets - DAI&USDC
 FilDA supports DAI and USDC assets, The initial liquidation threshold is both 90%

 ### EXTRA INFO: